pingcap/docs-dm/en/quick-start-create-source.md

 2. Write the configuration file of the data source

-    For each data source, you need an independent configuration file to create it.
+    For each data source, you need an individual configuration file to create it.
 You can follow the example below to create a data source whose ID is "mysql-01".
 First create the configuration file `./source-mysql-01.yaml`：

     ```yaml
     source-id: "mysql-01"    # The ID of the data source, you can refer this source-id in the task configuration and dmctl command to associate the corresponding data source.